 Those who use antidepressants should be aware that abuse of this depression medication can put one’s health at serious risk.
 Depending on the medication, the list of possible consequences includes:

 - A rapid or irregular heartbeat

 - Kidney damage

 If you or someone you know could use some help overcoming antidepressant abuse, it is necessary to receive professional treatment.
 Those who suffer from substance abuse can get the help they need at a rehab facility.

 Antidepressant Users and Dual Diagnosis

-It is common for people affected by depression to develop problems with addiction.
+It is common for people affected by depression to develop problems with addiction (even if it isn’t antidepressant addiction).
 In fact, more than half of all people with major depression have serious drug or alcohol issues.
-When addiction is combined with mental illness, the result is something called dual diagnosis.
+When addiction is combined with mental illness, the result is known as a dual diagnosis.

-If you are addicted to drugs or alcohol, you have higher chances abusing your depression medication.
+If a person is addicted to drugs or alcohol, the chances of depression medication abuse may increase.
 The same is true if you have a past history of addiction.
 For this reason, experts recommend that doctors screen all depression patients for substance problems.
 In addition, doctors pay special attention to signs of medication abuse in people with these problems.

 Dual Diagnosis Treatment